 Trails SA is a website assisting residents and visitors to South Australia experience the State's numerous recreational trails, and to build environmental awareness, fitness levels and social interaction.
 It is also designed to create economic opportunities for the communities of South Australia.
 Find a trail in SA to walk, run, bike-ride, horse-ride, canoe, snorkel or scuba.

-VACSWIM is a South Australian Government supported initiative which provides primary school aged children with opportunities to develop a range of skills and positive experiences in the areas of water safety, confidence and competence in the water, personal survival activities and basic aquatic emergency procedures..
+VACSWIM is a South Australian Government supported initiative which provides primary school aged children with a summer school holiday opportunity to develop a range of skills and positive experiences in the areas of water safety, confidence and competence in the water, personal survival activities and basic aquatic emergency procedures.

 Recreation SA is an independent, member-based organisation with a vision to increase the participation and profile of active recreation in South Australia.
 They are the peak body for Aquatics, Outdoor Recreation, Community Recreation Centres, Fitness and Health Industries.

 Nature Play SA aims to make unstructured outdoor play in nature an everyday part of childhood.
 They provide resources, run events and work with other organisations to help prioritise nature play.

 Active Ageing Australia is a registered charity promoting physical activity for a lifetime of health and well-being.
 They are the peak body supporting active ageing information, programs, training, resources, advocacy, policies, practices and collective action.